bitquid-labs/BNB-Bangkok-Hack/README.md

 - **Smart Contracts:** Developed using Solidity, with a focus on security, efficiency, and scalability.
 - **Frontend:** Built using React.js, providing a responsive and user-friendly interface.
 - **Wallet Integration:** Implemented using the Wagmi library, supporting various non-custodial wallets.
-- **Blockchain:** The application is powered by the PWR BTC+ chain, ensuring high transaction throughput and minimal latency.
+- **Blockchain:** The application is powered by the BSC testchain, ensuring high transaction throughput and minimal latency.
 - **Storage:** All logos, images, and related assets are securely stored on IPFS, ensuring decentralized and immutable storage.

 ## Demo Link - https://youtu.be/O2n-idSakAA